 - Heat oil in a pot and sauté the chopped onions till caramelized.

-- Sear the beef until all the excess water is gone and the meat is evenly brown on all sides, for about 10 minutes.
+- Add and sear the beef until all the excess water is gone and the meat is evenly brown on all sides, for about 10 minutes.

 Stewing the beef

-- Add a cup of water, bay leaves and cinnamon stick to the pot.
+- Add a cup of water, lemongrass, bay leaves and cinnamon stick to the pot.

 - Bring the heat up to a boil, then reduce it to medium-low for slow simmer.